Spring Garden Revival

 Contact Watertown’s Department of Public Works for Fertilizer Container Disposal & Municipal Composting Programs

 Proper disposal of fertilizer containers and participation in municipal composting are essential for environmental protection in Watertown.
-Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers (triple-rinse before drop-off) and check with the Watertown Department of Public Works
+Residents should utilize household hazardous waste events, typically held 2–4 times annually, for liquid fertilizer containers (triple-rinse before drop-off).
+Plastic fertilizer bags may be accepted in municipal recycling—always check local guidelines.
+Biodegradable paper packaging can be placed in yard waste collection (April–November).
+For finished compost, Watertown offers bulk delivery and seasonal distribution, supporting soil health and sustainability.
+In case of fertilizer spills, immediately contain with absorbent materials, notify emergency services (911 for major spills), and contact the Department of Public Works for cleanup guidance.
+Never dispose of fertilizer in regular trash, storm drains, or streets; always store products securely in original, labeled containers.

 124 Orchard Street, Watertown, MA 02472